marc2k3/fb2k-component/README.md

 # foo_cover_info

-### Breaking changes in component version `v0.1.0` released on `07/04/2021`.

-- All previously saved data will be lost as the internal storage mechanism has changed.
-All files will need to be scanned again.
-- Scanning from the `Library` menu is no longer an option.
-Just use the context menu anywhere.
-- The minimum requirement for `foobar2000` has been bumped to `v1.6`.

 ## Usage

 Because it's not possible to query files for embedded album art within foobar2000, this component scans a selection of files and stores the results in a database.
 Updating of data is not automatic so if you add/remove art at a later date, it's up to you to run the scan again.
 Data is available in the following fields which are available wherever title formatting is supported.